oroinc/documentation/user/back-office/system/integrations/payment-integration/wirecard/wirecard-integration.rst

 .. begin

+.. important:: As of September 30, 2020 the methods used by this SDK are no longer supported by Wirecard.
+This integration is, therefore, no longer maintained.

 To set up integration with Wirecard, complete the following:

 1. In the main menu, navigate to **System > Integrations > Manage Integrations**.